APPLY

 ATTENTION INTERNATIONAL APPLICANTS:

 Applicants with these international transcripts should upload their university-issued transcripts into the online application and order their official, third-party evaluations sent to the School of Social Policy & Practice.
-Please note that these international transcripts cannot be considered official until they have been evaluated and that their respective applications cannot be reviewed until the evaluations have arrived in the Admissions Office.
+Please note that these international transcripts cannot be considered official until they have been evaluated.
+Please allow for sufficient processing time as recommended by your chosen third-party evaluation service.
+Transcript evaluations are due to the Admissions Office by the application deadline.

 Letters of Recommendation